 - Residency at Barton College.
-A minimum of 45 semester hours of work must be taken at the College.
-Within these 45 hours the following conditions must be met: 1) at least 30 hours must be in 300-, 400-, or multi-level courses.
-2) at least 15 hours must be in the major (of which at least nine must be in 300-, 400-, or multi-level courses).
-The last 30 hours must be taken at the College.
-The student who has completed at least 64 hours at the College may take up to 12 semester hours of the last 30 hours at another regionally accredited college or university.
-In order to pursue this option, it is necessary to file a petition with the Office of the Registrar and have it approved before starting course work at another institution.
-Work taken elsewhere is treated in the same manner as transfer credit at Barton College. - Limit on hours in academic major.
-Only a total of 60 semester hours of the minimum of 126 hours needed for graduation can be both prescribed and elective hours within the major.
-The student who elects or who is required to take more than 60 semester hours within the major needs more than 126 hours to graduate.
-All areas of study prescribed by the major department are included in the 60 hours. - Second academic major.
+A minimum of 32 semester hours of work must be taken at Barton College.
+Within these 32 hours the following conditions must be met: 1) at least 21 hours must be at the 300 or 400 level; 2) at least 15 hours must be in the major (of which at least nine must be 300 or 400 level courses); and 3) at least 24 of the last 32 academic credit hours applied to the degree requirements must be earned in Barton College courses.
+Students wishing to take classes at another regionally accredited college or university must file a petition with the Office of the Registrar and have it approved before starting course work at another institution if the courses are to be transferred back to Barton College. - Second academic major.
 A student may earn a second academic major in any one commencement.
 The student who seeks a second major may count courses common to both majors in fulfilling the requirements of the second major.
 The college transcript indicates both majors. - Minor.
 A student seeking a minor is required to fulfill at least nine semester hours of minor coursework at the College, of which, six semester hours must be at the 300- or 400- level.
 A student may be awarded a minor in a field closely related to the academic major, or majors, only if at least nine hours of minor coursework are not duplicated by the requirements for the major or majors. - Assessment of education progress.
 Barton College is committed to examining and continually improving its effectiveness as an institution.
 Schools, departments, and programs may elect to assess effectiveness by administering major field tests outside of class time. - Limit on hours in certain courses.
 There are certain courses listed in the catalog that may be repeated more than once.
 However, there is an upper limit on the number of hours that may be counted in the 126 semester hours needed for graduation.
 COM 010, 011, 012, and THE 016 are each limited to six semester hours.
 All Fitness and Lifetime Activity courses in Physical Education are collectively limited to six semester hours.
 Music Ensemble courses (MUS 011, 022) are collectively limited to eight semester hours.
-Academic credit in the Experiential Education Program (EED 091, 092, 093, 094) is limited to eight semester hours.

-- Topics courses.
+Academic credit in the Experiential Education Program (EED 091, 092, 093, 094) is limited to eight semester hours. - Topics courses.
 Consecutive offerings of a topics course cover different topics and a student may take a course no more than two times.
-These include courses such as AWC 201; BUS 360; CCJ 440; ENG 305, 450, and 452; GEN 301; SCI 110; WDC 202, and others as approved by schools or departments.
+These include courses such as AWC 201; BUS 360; CCJ 440; ENG 305, 450, and 452; GEN 301; SCI 110; WDC 202, and others as approved by schools.
 The course ART 303 may be taken for credit more than two times. - Application for graduation.
 An undergraduate student applies in September for December, May, or August graduation.
 Diplomas are ordered based on these applications.
-Graduate level students apply for graduation in September. - Choice of catalog for core requirements.
+Graduate level students apply for graduation at least one semester in advance.

+- Choice of catalog for core requirements.
 All current and new students are required to complete the new general education core requirements adopted by the Faculty Assembly in November 2007. - Choice of catalog for major requirements.
 The catalog in effect at the date that the student makes formal application for a major or at readmission (whichever is later) is the catalog which governs the major of the student.